NFeingold/AKSAutomate/README.md

 #

-If you are looking to do this manually, you may just follow the steps provided by the two documents on the main page above
+If you are looking to do this manually, you may just follow the steps provided by the "Guides" above

+#

 https://github.com/azure/iot-edge-virtual-kubelet-provider